cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

-- The relationship between Cypress and your back-end
+- The relationship between Cypress and your back end
 - How to configure Cypress to fit your app
 - Working with (or without!) your authentication mechanism
 - Effectively leveraging test data